Gil-ER/GoldCoffer/README.md

 It will only track the gold you have on a single account.

 # Commands
-/goldcoffer   Opens the report window.\n
+/goldcoffer   Opens the report window.

 /gc           Same as above.

 /gc mm        Shows of hides the minimap button.
 /gc button    Same as above.
 /gc c         Center the report window.